itsmecevi/Tableau-Desktop-Specialist/README.md

      * Create a group using labels
      * Create a set
      * Organize dimensions into a hierarchy

+ * Worksheet Interface (GUI)

+ * Managing Metadata :

+     * How to Hide Unhide fields
+     * How to Rename fields
+     * How to create and delete different hierarchies
+     * How to create and remove different folders

  * Create basic charts : [Data: Global Superstore](https://github.com/itsmecevi/global-superstore/blob/master/Global%20Superstore.xlsx)

      * Bar chart